 - Clinchers are the most widespread type of wheels/tires.
 The tire is supported by an inner tube made of rubber or latex.
 They are used on most low-end road bikes.

 - Tubular tires are more common among professionals.
-Some hobby riders use tubular tires as well because they allow you to inflate lower pressures.
+Some hobby riders use tubular tires as well because they allow lower pressures.
 This means they are more puncture-resistant and more comfortable.

 - Tubeless tires are the most modern ones.
-Tubeless-ready wheels allow you to use a tube-free tire because they use sealant instead of the inner tube.
-Tubeless-ready wheels are relatively rare in the below $1000 range.
+Tubeless-ready wheels let you run tubeless tires by using sealant instead of an inner tube.
+Tubeless-ready wheels are relatively rare below $1000.

 Learn more in my comparison of clincher vs. tubeless vs. tubular wheels/tires.